 Your waters just released – now what?
 When you water breaks, it can be released as a few drops at a time or in a gush.
-Only 10 per cent of women will experience waters releasing before labour has started.
+Less than 10 per cent of Pregnant people will experience waters releasing before labour has started.
 When this happens, labour usually starts within 24 hours.
-The other 90 per cent of women’s waters will release at some point during labour, usually in active labour.
+The other 92 per cent will release at some point during labour, usually in active labour.
 Here is information on self-care and warning signs.

-About 75 per cent of women with PROM at term (“premature rupture of membranes” i.e. before labour starts, from 37 weeks on) give birth within 24 hours.
+About 75 per cent of those with PROM at term (“premature rupture of membranes” i.e. before labour starts but at full term from 37 weeks on) give birth within 24 hours.
 This increases to 90 per cent within 48 hours and 95 per cent by 72 hours.
 People often worry about infection after waters release.
-Note that risk of infection increases with internal exams (vaginal exams), fever in mother and being confirmed GBS-positive.
-So this is something to be aware of.
+Note that risk of infection increases with internal exams (cervical checks), fever, and being confirmed GBS-positive.

 Warning Signs Regarding Released Waters

-- If fluid is coloured (yellow, green, brown) or has a strong smell, then contact your medical care provider.
+- Fluid is coloured (yellow, green, brown) or has a strong smell.

 - Nothing inside!
 That includes internal examinations unless there’s a good reason to do one.
 There’s a correlation between time on first internal exam and onset of infection; the earlier the initial internal exam, the higher the risk of infection.
 Risk of infections goes up with number of internal examinations.